caseycui/FollowMe/writeup.md

 Here we use a 1x1 conv layer with filter_depth=3, and strides=1, so that we can preserve the shape of the input layer.

-The output shape is 16x16x3
+The output shape is 8x8x3

 ##### Decoder layers
-The decoder part consists of 3 decoder layers.
+The decoder part consists of 4 decoder layers.

 Each layer has an upsample layer, a concatenate layer, and a convolution with batchnorm layer.

 The purpose of the upsample layer is to upsample the probabilities from the 1x1 convolution layer to a larger output, eventually, the original image size, so that we can get the categorical probabilities of each pixel in the original image.
 Here, each decoder layer output is upscaled by 2.

-Therefore, the output shape of first decoder layer is 32x32xh, the second decoder layer output is 64x64xh, the third 128x128xh
+Therefore, the output shapes of decoder layers are 16x16xh, 32x32xh, 64x64xh, and 128x128xh

 The purpose of the concatenate layer is to perform the 'skip' connections so that we add in some encoder layer output to the decoder layer, which helps with precision boundaries in detecting categories.